gildas-lormeau/zip.js/BENCHMARKS.md

 What the two curves say:

-- **zip.js's default is a spike on its own curve, and levels 3 and 5 are strictly worse than it.** Level 5 produces a *larger* archive than level 6 in *more* time (590 ms / 6.6 MB against 418 ms / 6.2 MB), and level 3 is slower than the default too while giving up 13 % of the ratio.
-That is not a codec quirk, it is the fallback rule: the platform's `CompressionStream` exposes no level control, so **level 6 runs the native codec and every other level drops onto the bundled WASM one**.
-If you were reaching for a level to go faster, only 1, 2 and 4 actually do; 3 and 5 cost you on both axes.
+- **zip.js's default is a spike on its own curve, because it is a different codec.** The platform's `CompressionStream` exposes no level control, so **level 6 runs the host's native zlib and every other level drops onto the bundled WASM one**.
+How big the spike is therefore depends on whose zlib the host ships: 418 ms at ratio 3.377 on Deno's zlib-ng, 696 ms at 3.426 on Node's Chromium zlib — ~1.7× faster and ~1.4 % looser.
+- **So whether a lower level buys anything is runtime-dependent, and on Deno it does not.**
+  On Node, `level: 5` costs 514 ms against the default's 696 ms: the ordinary trade, 26 % faster for 7 % more bytes.
+On Deno the default is already 418 ms, so the same `level: 5` takes 590 ms and produces a *larger* archive — **slower and bigger, strictly worse**.
+If you reach for a lower level to go faster, measure it on your runtime first.
+- **One level is a bad deal everywhere: `level: 3` loses to `level: 4`** on both time and size (375 ms / 7.0 MB against 304 ms / 6.9 MB on Node; 420 ms against 358 ms on Deno).
+  Both are the same WASM codec, so this one is zlib's own curve, not a fallback artifact.
 - **7-Zip's nine presets are three encoders.** `-mx=1` and `-mx=3` are identical, so are `-mx=5`/`-mx=6` and `-mx=7`/`-mx=9` — **`-mx=9` costs 2.3× the time of `-mx=7` for
   byte-identical output**.
 The 5.7× jump from `-mx=3` to `-mx=5` is greedy matching giving